Piccaninnie Nearshore Marine Biounit

 The entire southeast region of South Australia is a highly modified landscape.
 The catchments throughout Piccaninnie have been cleared for agriculture and forestry with very little native vegetation remaining resulting in increased surface water runoff often laden with nutrients and sediments.
 Agricultural productivity from land adjacent to Piccaninnie is significant for the Southeast which contributes approximately $3.5 billion to the South Australian economy.
 The largest coastal town in Piccaninnie is Port MacDonnell, with a relatively small population that swells in holiday periods.
 There is a large breakwater and harbour at Port MacDonnell that is home to a substantial fishing fleet focused on southern rock lobster.

 The Finger Point wastewater treatment plant (WWTP) discharges nutrient rich wastewater into coastal waters slightly east of Cape Douglas in the Nene biounit.
 However the dominant currents travel west to east which means that nutrient rich water may be transported into Piccaninnie.

-Eight sites were monitored in waters between 2 – 15 m deep during autumn and spring in 2015 to assess the condition of the Piccaninnie biounit.
+A reduced number of sites were monitored in 2021 (4) compared to 2015 (8).
+For comparable analysis, only sites that were monitored in both years were used to calculate the latest scores.
+Video analysis of sites from waters between 2 – 15 m deep during autumn 2021 was used to assess the condition of the Piccaninnie biounit.
 There are large areas within the biounit that are deeper than 15 m, which are not included as a part of this evaluation.